brightball/carolina-code-conf-lyrical-challenge/completed_versions/allstar/final.md

 # Carolina Code Conference 2025
-## A Polyglot and Cybersecurity Conference for All Who Code
+## The Polyglot and Cybersecurity Conference for All Who Code

 ```
 somebody.tellOnce(me, { message: "The world is going to roll you" });           // JavaScript